shalakolee/Wordpress/README.md

 Notes:
 -

+If you use the included sql file it will set the following:

 - The Default Username is: <strong>admin</strong>
 - The Default Password is: <strong>edW>8m]+</strong>
 - The Default Email is: <strong>development@561media.com</strong>